Eternal Family

 In the beginning...

-Our world used to be very good (Genesis 1:31).
+The "LORD" (also known as Yahweh or Jehovah God originally created our world to be very good (Genesis 1:31).

 And the LORD God planted a garden in Eden, in the east, and there he put the man whom he had formed.
 And out of the ground the LORD God made to spring up every tree that is pleasant to the sight and good for food. -- Genesis 2:8-9 (ESV)

-Although the penalty for sin is death (Romans 6:23), the Lord God said:
+Although the penalty for sin is death (Romans 6:23), the LORD God said:

 “I have no pleasure in the death of one who dies.” -- Ezekiel 18:32, 33:11

-We read in the Torah (Old Testament) how that thw Israelites had a law that required animals sacrifices to pay for their own sins (Leviticus 16:11-16).
+We read in the Torah (Old Testament) how that the Israelites had a law that required animals sacrifices to pay for their own sins (Leviticus 16:11-16).
 But even the perfect rituals with the animals' death was not good enough to save us from sin.

 There is hope

 When Jesus grew up as an adult, he began to teach people about his Father.
-He taught us how much his Father loves us (1 John 4:16), and He wants to adopt us as His children (2 Corinthians 6:18, 1 John 3:1, John 1:12, Ephesians 1:3-12).
+He taught us how much his Father loves us (1 John 4:16).

-Jesus is very compassionate about the people.
+Unlike many earthly rival siblings, Jesus is very compassionate about people.

 Jesus went throughout all the cities and villages, teaching in their synagogues and proclaiming the gospel of the kingdom and healing every disease and every affliction. -- Matthew 9:35 (ESV)

-So Jesus humbled himself (Philippians 2:8) by allowing his enemies to spit in his face, struck him, slap him (Matthew 26:67), put thorns on his head, mocked him (Matthew 27:29-31), drove nail into him (John 20:25-27), struck him on the head (Matthew 27:30), stripped him (Matthew 27:31), and tortured him in the most unthinkable ways (Matthew 27:35) until he died for your sins!
+Jesus did this voluntarily and knew (Luke 9:22) that he would be killed (Hebrews 2:14) like the sacrificial animals in the Old Testament.
+Jesus even humbled himself (Philippians 2:8) by allowing his enemies to spit in his face, struck him, slap him (Matthew 26:67), put thorns on his head, mocked him (Matthew 27:29-31), drove nail into him (John 20:25-27), struck him on the head (Matthew 27:30), stripped him (Matthew 27:31), and tortured him in the most unthinkable ways (Matthew 27:35) until he died for your sins!

 But Jesus did not stay in the grave (Matthew 28:1).
 God resurrected Jesus (Acts 2:22-24) and made him Lord over the creation (Matthew 28:18; Philippians 2:9-10).
 This allowed our Lord Jesus to ascend into heaven to be with God (1 Peter 3:22) and to prepare a place for us so that we could stay with Him (John 14:2-3).

-Jesus did not abandon us, instead his human body had to be taken away so that He could send His Spirit to guide (John 16:5-15; Nehemiah 9:20; Psalm 143:10; Isaiah 11:2), teach (1 Corinthians 2:10,13) and help (John 14:16,26; John 15:26; John 16:7; Romans 8:26) us.
+Jesus did not abandon us, instead he allows God's Spirit to guide (John 16:5-15; Nehemiah 9:20; Psalm 143:10; Isaiah 11:2), teach (1 Corinthians 2:10,13) and help (John 14:16,26; John 15:26; John 16:7; Romans 8:26) us.
 God raises His adopted children through the Spirit to live in that standard of love, joy, peace, long-suffering, kindness, goodness, faith, meekness, self-control (Galatians 5:16-25).

 We ourselves, who have the firstfruits of the Spirit, groan inwardly as we wait eagerly for adoption as sons, the redemption of our bodies.
 For in this hope we were saved. -- Romans 8:23-24 (ESV)